johnny3420/Dalliance/README.md

 ###How to liftOver from Assembly 2.4 to 2.5

-1. Obtain chain file for the 2 assemblies and chromsizes for new assmebly
+1. Obtain chain file for the 2 assemblies and chromsizes for new assembly
 2. `liftOver` only takes bed or gff files (bed is recommended)
 3. Convert bigBED to bed using `bigBedToBed old.bb old.bed`
 4. Run `liftOver old.bed over.chainfile new.bed unMapped`